mysterycommand/palindromejs/README.md

 console.log('penguin1.name:', penguin1.name);   // penguin1.name: Chilly Willy
 ```

-#### Details:
+#### Details (CoreObject Constructor Methods):

-CoreObject has 3 static methods: `extend`, `create`, and `assign`.
+`CoreObject` has 3 static methods: `extend`, `create`, and `assign`.
 These methods are automatically copied over to it's 'subclasses' (that is, to constructor functions who's prototypes have CoreObject's prototype in their prototype chains … ugh, JavaScript).
 Let's look at them:

 ##### `extend(staticProps, protoFn)`
 `CoreObject.extend` accepts two arguments, `staticProps` and `protoFn`, and returns a new constructor with the proper prototype chain wired up.